Media Communications MA Hybrid Program

-This Hybrid Program is designed for media, communications, or technology professionals looking for career advancement and to enhance their credentials, the program is designed to be flexible and to accommodate the time constraints of working professionals.
+The Media Communications MA hybrid program is designed for media, communications, or technology professionals looking for career advancement and to enhance their credentials, the program is designed to be flexible and to accommodate the time constraints of working professionals.

-The Hybrid program consists of a mixture of traditional face-to-face courses taught on campus and online courses through the Webster Worldwide Online Learning Center allowing you to take advantage of course offerings from anywhere in the world, available 24 hours a day, 7 days a week.
+Media Communications MA hybrid program consists of a mixture of traditional face-to-face courses taught on campus and online courses through the Webster Worldwide Online Learning Center allowing you to take advantage of course offerings from anywhere in the world, available 24 hours a day, 7 days a week.

 Sean M. Leahy, MA